medibloc/panacea-core/.gitbook/1-users/3-data-exchange/2-provide-data.md

 ```

 You must specify a JWT issued by yourself in order to prove that you are the data provider.
-For that authentication, the JWT must be signed by your (data provider's) chain account private key.
+For that authentication, the JWT must be signed by your chain account private key.

 We highly recommend to set the expiration of JWT as short as possible for security reasons.
 In the near future, the protocol will adopt the 'nonce' concept to improve the security of authentications.